qualityshepherd/splog/README.md

 1. you may need to clear your browser cache to see changes

 ## Customizing
+- edit `package.json` `splog` section to change:
+  - `pathToIndex` - splog's flatfile db
+  - `pathToPostsFolder` - where you keep your .md posts
+  - `maxPosts` - the number of posts to display per "page"
 - edit index.html (but leave `#main`)
 - add/edit views/pages in `src/views` to render html (injected into `#main`)
 - adjust add news views to `src/router.js`